-1,400 Google Employees Are Protesting Project Dragonfly, A Censored Search Engine And News App For China
+1400 Google Employees Are Protesting Project Dragonfly, A Censored Search Engine And News App For China

-The Chinese government is known for establishing a very high-tech surveillance and censorship system for their citizens.
+The Chinese government is known for establishing a very hi-tech surveillance and censorship system for their citizens.
 However, they can’t do it without some help.
 Enter Google.
 A secret project called “Dragonfly” has been reportedly working on providing the Chinese government with a highly censored search engine with surveillance and AI capabilities.
 Also, the project would provide “personalized mobile news.”
 As news of this leaked to Google’s own employees, many became outraged, citing ethical and moral concerns, reported Gizmodo.

 The open letter pointed out the hypocrisy of the act, citing Google’s decision to remove censored web search from China eight years ago.
 Then, Sergey Brin said that “In some aspects of [government] policy, particularly with respect to censorship, with respect to surveillance of dissidents, I see some earmarks of totalitarianism.”